bman511/pyChem/README.md

 # pyChem
-Data analysis examples from a chemical laboratory
+Data analysis examples from a chemical laboratory.
+Inspired by [Data Analysis for Chemistry](https://www.amazon.com/Data-Analysis-Chemistry-Introductory-Laboratory/dp/0195162110).
+The book's examples are all originally demonstrated in Excel.
+I wanted to repeat some of these in Python then hopefully add some visuals via a charting library.
+Solving these problems in another language helps to cement the concepts and help one get acquainted with the various statistical libraries avaiable in Python (scipy, statistics, StatsModels).